Algebraic characterizations of some relative notions of size: Introduction

 The goal of this paper is to define and study ``relative'' notions of syndetic, thick, and piecewise syndetic sets by investigating how these notions ``compose'' with each other and prove algebraic characterizations of these relative notions that generalize \cref{theorem:algebraic-characterizations}.

 \paragraph{Relative notions in the literature}``Filtered'' notions of syndetic and piecewise syndetic sets were previously defined and considered by Shuungula, Zelenyuk, and Zelenyuk \cite{Shuungula:2009ty}.
 Their paper, and a related older paper of Davenport \cite{Davenport:1990wq}, both form the starting part for our own investigations.
 (In a sense, this paper can be partially viewed as a synthesis of their work.) ``Filtered'' notions of thick sets have also appeared implicitly in much of the literature related to the algebraic structure of the Stone--\v{C}ech compactification.
 And, in special cases, appeared more or less explicitly in the context of `finite embeddability' by Blass and Di Nasso and Baglini \cite{Blass2016, LuperiBaglini2014, LuperiBaglini2016} and in a note of Protasov and Slobodianiuk \cite{Protasov:2015uz}.
+We also note that Zucker \cite{Zucker2017} considers some related ideas in the context of a different generalization of syndetic, thick, and piecewise syndetic sets.

 In \cref{section:preliminaries}, we \hyperref[prop:mesh-operator]{state standard and known results} in \cref{prop:mesh-operator} and \hyperref[definition:mesh-operator]{fix some notation} and \hyperref[definition:stacks-filters-grills-ultrafilters]{terminology}.
 (As we note in \cref{remark:origin-of-nonstandard-terminology} and \cref{remark:mesh-operator} some of the notation and terminology we introduce, while previously appearing in the literature, is not standardized.
 But, our choices are suitable and flexible for our purpose.)
 We also end this section with a \hyperref[section:algebraic-review]{brief review of the algebraic structure of the Stone--\v{C}ech compactification}.